PATHWAYS TO MINISTRY

 District – One of several smaller geographic areas within a UM annual conference.
 In the East Ohio Annual Conference, there are 10 Districts, named Canal, Firelands, Mahoning Valley, Mid-Ohio, North Coast, Ohio Valley, Three Rivers, Tuscarawas, and Western Reserve.
 Districts are supervised by District Superintendents, who usually work out of an office in a church or office building within the District, along with a District Administrative Assistant.

 District Superintendent – An elder appointed by the Bishop to the Cabinet, and assigned to oversee the ministry of all clergy and churches in one District or geographic area of the Conference, usually for a term of six to eight years.
 District Superintendents serve as the key supervisor for all candidates and clergy.
-Contact info for all DSs can be found at www.eocumc.com
+Contact information for all DS's can be found at www.eocumc.com.

 District Administrative Assistant (DAA) – Because she or he is the Administrative Assistant to the District Superintendent and often works hand in hand with dCOM chairpersons and registrars, DAAs usually play a key informational role in the District.